Colorado Sex Offender Registration Lawyers

 Sex Offender Registration Involves Many Complex Restrictions

 The restrictions placed on someone convicted of a sex offense are extremely difficult to comply with.
 Probation often restricts where a convicted sex offender can work and live and with whom a convicted sex offender can have contact.
 Sex offender treatment and therapy is expensive, time-consuming, and is mentally and emotionally draining for those who participate.
-One of the affirmative obligations of probation may be that the probationer maintains a residence and a full time job.
-And although everyone knows that the stigma of being a convicted sex offender makes it nearly impossible to find a job rent an apartment or home, you may face a lifetime prison sentence if you cannot comply.
+One of the affirmative obligations of probation may be that the probationer maintains a residence and a full-time job.
+And although everyone knows that the stigma of being a convicted sex offender makes it nearly impossible to find a job and to rent an apartment or home, you may face a lifetime prison sentence if you cannot comply.
 We can defend you against allegations that you have violated your probation.

 The sex offender registry itself often provides the basis for future criminal charges.
 Someone who has resided and registered at a single address for the last 10 years could face two years in jail for forgetting to re-register on a particular date, even though they have remained at the same residence the entire time.
 Someone who is properly registered as a sex offender in a new residence can be subject to the same penalty for simply forgetting to deregister from the previous address.
 We can help you defend against claims that you violated your registration requirements as a sex offender.

-Petitioning to Be Removed From the Sex Offender Registry
+Petitioning To Be Removed From The Sex Offender Registry

-Arrange a Free Case Evaluation
+Arrange A Free Case Evaluation